Impact of Forecast Stability on Navigational Contrail Avoidance: Discussion

 \section{Discussion}

-HRES forecasts with 8-24 hour lead times and ERA5 reanalysis frequently disagree on the precise locations where high-warming contrails can form (recall Figure \ref{fig:forecast_ets}).
-Nevertheless, our results indicate that trajectory optimization based on HRES forecasts can lead to large (70-100\%) reductions in contrail forcing evaluated using ERA5 reanalysis, particularly when using an optimizer with a minimum segment length constraint tuned to take advantage of spatial proximity of HRES and ERA5 contrail-forming regions (recall Figure \ref{fig:forecast_proximity} and \ref{fig:high_ef_map}).
+HRES forecasts with 8-24 hour lead times and ERA5 reanalysis exhibit a poor pointwise agreement on the precise locations where high-warming contrails can form (ETS $<$ 0.4, recall Figure \ref{fig:forecast_ets}).
+Despite this, we show that trajectory optimization based on HRES forecasts can lead to large (70-100\%) reductions in contrail forcing evaluated using ERA5 reanalysis, particularly when using an optimizer with a minimum segment length constraint tuned to take advantage of spatial proximity of HRES and ERA5 contrail-forming regions (recall Figure \ref{fig:forecast_proximity} and \ref{fig:high_ef_map}).
 Here, we examine in more detail how our optimzer achieves large EF reductions.
 While the following discussion focuses on results from our optimizer, it provides a framework that could be used to analyze how the performance of other optimizers is affected by spatiotemporal errors in contrail forecasts.

 The framework for this discussion is based on the following premise: in order to successfully avoid a significant fraction of contrail EF, an optimizer \begin{enumerate} \item must have a high probability of attempting to avoid cost-optimal flight segments with high EF, regardless whether or not they are forecasted; and \item must have a high probability of successfully avoiding high-EF regions when an avoidance maneuver is attempted. \end{enumerate} In this discussion, we show that our optimizer's minimum segment length constraint aids in accomplishing (i) by increasing the probability that waypoints close to but not within forecast high-EF regions are included in avoidance maneuvers (Section \ref{sec:inclusion}), and we show that our optimizer accomplishes (ii) largely by deviating downward to levels that are too warm for contrail formation (Section \ref{sec:effectiveness}).
-We conclude by discussing the potential for a similar optimizer to effectively accommodate errors in forecasts relative to reality rather than relative to reanalysis.
+We conclude by discussing the potential for a similar optimizer to effectively accommodate errors in forecasts relative to reality rather than relative to reanalysis (Section \ref{sec:speculation}).